Welcome to CAPSTAN

 You can join our mailing list by clicking here!

-20 students and 9 trainers from across Australia headed on the R/V Investigator from Fremantle to start the first voyage across the Great Australian Bight to Hobart!
-They spent 13 days gaining hands-on experience with a variety of modern sampling equipment and spotted some curious marine mammals.
+18 students and 9 trainers from across Australia headed on RV Investigator from Hobart to start the second voyage across the Great Australian Bight to Fremantle!
+They spent 10 days gaining hands-on experience with a variety of modern sampling equipment and collected some fantastic sediment samples.
 Check out the blog (link above) to relive the experience.

 Conferences & Presentations